 Anzac Day

-ANZAC Day 2017 will be held on Saturday April 29 from 6:00 pm until 10:00 pm.
-This important annual commemorative event will be held at the Scandinavian Cultural Centre, 764 Erin in Winnipeg, and all are invited to attend.
+ANZAC Day is commemorated every year on the last Saturday in April at the Scandinavian Cultural Centre, 764 Erin in Winnipeg.
+All are invited to attend.

 Recognizing ANZAC Day is an important annual event for the Downunder Club of Winnipeg.
 Photo: Brian Hydesmith

-The official ceremony will start promptly at 6:00 pm, and include greetings, laying of wreaths, last post, and singing of our national anthems.
-This will be followed by a POTLUCK dinner, a social gathering that will include camaraderie and conversation, and a formal presentation titled “Canadians at Gallipoli”.
+The official ceremony generally starts promptly at 5:00 pm, and include greetings, laying of wreaths, last post, and singing of our national anthems.
+This is followed by a POTLUCK dinner, a social gathering that includes camaraderie and conversation.

-If you are planning on attending the event and staying for the potluck dinner, we ask that you bring a main OR veggie dish OR salad with enough for yourselves and a bit extra for our veterans.
+If you are planning on attending the event and staying for the potluck dinner, we ask that you bring a main OR veggie dish OR salad with enough for yourselves and a bit extra for any invited guests.

 ANZAC Day is a national day of remembrance in Australia and New Zealand.
 It was originally commemorated by both countries on April 25 every year to honour the members of the Australian and New Zealand Army Corps (ANZAC) who fought at Gallipoli in the Ottoman Empire during World War I. It now more broadly commemorates all those who served and died in military operations for their countries.

-The Battle of Gallipoli amounted to an enormous loss for Aussies and Kiwis who fought as ANZACs – Australian and New Zealand Army Corps – under British command.
+The Battle of Gallipoli amounted to an enormous loss of life for Aussies and Kiwis who fought as ANZACs under British command.
 There was also a Canadian component to that battle, with many Newfoundlanders fighting at Gallipoli.

 3 thoughts on “Anzac Day